bbalouki/bbstrader/bbstrader/btengine/backtests/.docs/Klf.md

-# KLFStrategyBacktester Documentation
+# KLFStrategyBacktester with Hidden Markov Model Risk Management

 ## Overview

-The `KLFStrategyBacktester` class implements a backtesting framework for a pairs trading strategy using Kalman Filter and Hidden Markov Models (HMM) for risk management.
+The `KLFStrategyBacktester` class implements a backtesting framework for a [pairs trading](https://en.wikipedia.org/wiki/Pairs_trade) strategy using Kalman Filter and Hidden Markov Models (HMM) for risk management.
 This document outlines the structure and usage of the `KLFStrategyBacktester`, including initialization parameters, main functions, and an example of how to run a backtest.

 ## Classes and Functions